Chemistry Department Bylaws - Northern Michigan University

 Article VII Personnel Policies

 7.1 Personnel Committees shall be appointed by the Department Head with the advice and consent of the Department.
-A faculty member may not serve on a Personnel Committee that will recommend the faculty member's promotion or tenure.
+A faculty member may not serve on a Personnel Committee that will recommend the faculty member's own promotion or tenure or that would involve a conflict of interest as described in NMU’s “Employment of Relatives and Cohabitants policy” https://nmu.edu/policies/1365.
 Neither shall a faculty member participate in departmental votes concerning such Personnel Committee recommendations.

-7.1.1 The Committee to consider annual evaluations shall consist of four full-time faculty members.
-Full-time members of the faculty shall rotate through this committee (one on, one off per year), with the committee member serving their fourth year as chair of the committee.
+7.1.1.
+The Committee to consider annual evaluations shall consist of four full-time faculty members.
+Full-time tenured, tenure-track and continuing contract members of the faculty shall rotate through this committee (one on, one off per year), with the committee member serving their fourth year as chair of the committee.
 The committee's statement should provide an indication as to how the person being evaluated is progressing toward a future decision on tenure, promotion, and/or continuing status.

-7.1.2 Committees to consider tenure, promotion, and/or continuing contract status shall be composed of three full-time faculty members.
+7.1.2.
+Committees to consider tenure, promotion, and/or continuing contract status shall be composed of three full-time tenured and continuing contract faculty members.
 If possible, members of these committees should have at least the same rank as the applicant, and if possible, the chair should have at least the rank to which the applicant aspires.
 The chair of this committee shall present a written recommendation, signed by each member of the committee, to the Department for approval by a majority vote.

-7.1.4 The Department will operate as a committee of the whole in the selection or evaluation of the Department Head.
+7.1.4.
+The Department will operate as a committee of the whole in the selection or evaluation of the Department Head.
 In a search for a Department Head the Department may select a subcommittee for the initial screening of applicants.
-Acceptable candidates for Department Head must receive a 2/3 majority vote from the Department, which will then rank all acceptable candidates.
+Acceptable candidates for Department Head must receive a 2/3 majority vote of tenured, tenure-track and continuing contract faculty members.
+Faculty with a conflict of interest shall recuse themselves from the vote.
+The voting faculty will then rank all acceptable candidates.

 7.2 Appointment.
-When the majority of the full-time faculty members of the Department agree, by a vote during a Department meeting, that an additional full-time position or part-time faculty appointment is necessary, the Department will make a recommendation to the Department Head that a staffing request be initiated.
+When the majority of the full-time tenured, tenure-track and continuing contract faculty members of the Department agree, by a vote during a Department meeting, that an additional full-time position or part-time faculty appointment is necessary, the Department will make a recommendation to the Department Head that a staffing request be initiated.
 This recommendation will include qualifications and area of expertise.

-188.8.131.52 Part-time Lecture or Discussion Instructors.
-When a part-time faculty appointment is needed for ecture or discussion sections a personnel committee should be formed to review the ualifications of the candidates and make a recommendation to the Department Head.
+184.108.40.206.
+Part-time Lecture or Discussion Instructors.
+When a part-time faculty appointment is needed for lecture or discussion sections a personnel committee should be formed to review the qualifications of the candidates and make a recommendation to the Department Head.

 7.3 Evaluation.
 Each full-time faculty member shall be evaluated in accordance with the Master Agreement.
 The faculty member being evaluated must submit materials that are supportive of current professional activities and a written self- assessment of these activities.